roman-milk/roman-milk.github.io/orgasms-1.md

+===

- ****** Orgasms ****** byJust_Plain_Bob© "Oh my God Rob, I never thought any such thing.
+"Oh my God Rob, I never thought any such thing.
 I thought I could talk you into letting me do that little something for myself.
 I thought we loved each other enough that I could show you that letting me do it wouldn't hurt us any.
 I wasn't talking long term affair or anything like that.
 Just one time to see what it was like, but you got up and stormed out before I could make my case."

  "Get serious Adelaide.
 My reaction to what you told me told you everything you needed to know about how I felt about the idea and you went anyway.
 And what if Kevin hadn't given you an orgasm?
 Who would you try next?
 How many more would you have wanted to try out to get that orgasm?"